-- Treats the LLC as an extension of her or his personal property and affairs, rather than as a separate legal entity.
+- Treats the LLC as an extension of their personal property and affairs, rather than as a separate legal entity.

-- Fails to submit taxes taken from staff pay.
+- Fails to submit taxes payroll taxes.

 - Personally guarantees a business debt or bank loan on which the LLC defaults.

 Some of the disadvantages of forming an LLC are as follows: